• Skip to primary navigation

 Easy Iced Lime Cake with cut slice.

-Today I’m updating my Easy Iced Lime Cake or traybake (as some might call it) with some better photographs!
+Today I’m updating my Easy Iced Lime Cake or traybake (as some might call it) with better photographs!

 I was reminded of this recipe recently when a fellow blogger said she’d Googled Easy Lime Cake and up had popped my recipe which she was going to make!